jpulakka/nordpool_diff/README.md

 * `normalize: max_min_sqrt_max` = output of the filter is divided by maximum minus minimum price of the next `filter_length` hours divided by square root of maximum price of the next `filter_length` hours.
 This provides another variation of "somewhat scale-free normalization".

 Normalization works reasonably when `filter_length` is 10 or more, making the output magnitude less dependent of current overall electricity price.
+Possible edge case of price staying exactly constant or zero for long time is handled gracefully.
 **It is highly recommended to use some form of normalization if you use the linear filters for anything else than thresholding on 0.**

 ## Rank and interval